chainer/chainer/docs/source/tutorial/extension.rst

 - When ``None`` is given to :meth:`~chainer.training.Trainer.extend` as the ``trigger`` argument and a given :class:`~chainer.training.Extension` has ``trigger``, the ``trigger`` given to the :class:`~chainer.training.Extension` is used.
 - When both ``trigger`` attributes in :meth:`~chainer.training.Trainer.extend` and :class:`~chainer.training.Extension` are ``None``, the :class:`~chainer.training.Extension` will be fired every iteration.

-See the details in the documentation of :meth:`~chainer.training.get_trigger`.
+See the details in the documentation of :meth:`~chainer.training.get_trigger` for more information.

 2. default_name
 ^^^^^^^^^^^^^^^

 An :class:`~chainer.training.Extension` is kept in a dictionary which is a property in a :class:`~chainer.training.Trainer`.
 This argument gives the name of the :class:`~chainer.training.Extension`.
-Users will see this name in keys of the snapshot which is a dictionary generated by serialization.
+Users will see this name in the keys of the snapshot which is a dictionary generated by serialization.

 3. priority
 ^^^^^^^^^^^

-The priority that is used to determine the order of execution of extensions in a :class:`~chainer.training.Trainer` object.
-There are three standard values for the priorities:
+As a :class:`~chainer.training.Trainer` object can be assigned multiple :class:`~chainer.training.Extension`\ s, the execution order is defined according to the following three values:

 - :data:`~chainer.training.extension.PRIORITY_WRITER`: The priority for extensions that write some records to the observation dictionary.
 It includes cases that the extension directly adds values to the observation dictionary, or the extension uses the chainer.report() function to report values to the observation dictionary.
-Extensions which write something to reporter should go first because the other Extensions which read those values could be added.
+Extensions which write something to reporter should go first because other Extensions which read those values may be added.
 - :data:`~chainer.training.extension.PRIORITY_EDITOR`: The priority for extensions that edit the observation dictionary based on already reported values.
 Extensions which edit some values of reported ones should go after the extensions which write values to reporter but before extensions which read the final values.
 - :data:`~chainer.training.extension.PRIORITY_READER`: The priority for extensions that only read records from the observation dictionary.
 This is also suitable for extensions that do not use the observation dictionary at all.
 Extensions which read the reported values should be fired after all the extensions which have other priorities, e.g, :data:`PRIORITY_WRITER` and :data:`PRIORITY_EDITOR` because it should read the final values.

-See the details in the documentation of :class:`~chainer.training.Trainer`.
+See the details in the documentation of :class:`~chainer.training.Trainer` for more information.

 4. finalizer
 ^^^^^^^^^^^^

-You can specify a function which takes :class:`~chainer.training.Trainer` object to finalize the extension.
-It is called once at the end of the whole training loops, namely, the :meth:`~chainer.training.Trainer.run` finished.
+You can specify a function which takes a :class:`~chainer.training.Trainer` object as an argument to finalize the extension.
+It is called once at the end of the training loop, i.e., when :meth:`~chainer.training.Trainer.run` has finished.

 5. initializer
 ^^^^^^^^^^^^^^

-You can specify a function which takes :class:`~chainer.training.Trainer` object to initialize the extension.
-It is called once at the beginning of the training loop, namely, before starting the actual loop.
+You can specify a function which takes a :class:`~chainer.training.Trainer` object as an argument to initialize the extension.
+It is called once before the training loop begins.

 .. _class:

-Write a class inherited from Extension class
+Write a class inherited from the Extension class
 --------------------------------------------

 This is the way to define your own extension with the maximum degree of freedom.
 You can keep any values inside of the extension and serialize them.